Jiaxigu/Jiaxigu.github.io/_posts/2022-12-23-worldcup-xg.md

 ## Matches

 Let's start with upsets.
 The biggest upset was _Argentina v.
-Saudi_ for sure, but this match is a blessing in disguise for Argentina.
+Saudi_ for sure, but this match proves to be a blessing in disguise for Argentina.

 ![](https://jiaxi-github-pages-photohost.oss-cn-beijing.aliyuncs.com/pyreneesalpaca/images/2022-12-23-wcxg-arg-sau.png){: .center-image}

-The other upsets were less extraterrestrial given the context of cup format, where caution and tenacity are the most valuable assets.
-Matches like _Germany v.
+Given the context of cup format, upsets are more likely to happen than in the leagues.
+Determination and prowess in key moments could decide matches. _Germany v.
 Japan_, _Croatia v.
 Brazil_ are evidences of that verdict.

 ![](https://jiaxi-github-pages-photohost.oss-cn-beijing.aliyuncs.com/pyreneesalpaca/images/2022-12-23-wcxg-ger-jpn.png){: .center-image}

 ![](https://jiaxi-github-pages-photohost.oss-cn-beijing.aliyuncs.com/pyreneesalpaca/images/2022-12-23-wcxg-cro-bra.png){: .center-image}

-Both Morocco wins in the knockout phase are more due to great tenacity and strict tactics.
-They are not far behind in xG.
+Both Morocco wins in the knockout phase are more due to great tenacity and well composed defense.
+The Moors are not far behind in xG.

 ![](https://jiaxi-github-pages-photohost.oss-cn-beijing.aliyuncs.com/pyreneesalpaca/images/2022-12-23-wcxg-mor-esp.png){: .center-image}